 - Know how much the meal plan you selected will cost.

-- Bring enough money to pay for food until your meal plan begins on the first day of class.
+- Bring enough money to pay for food until your meal plan begins.

 Will the actual amount of funds I receive be the same as on my initial award?